-ColorNote swings in the other direction from all the apps covered above.
-Simplicity is its game and its main focus is to offer the same kind of quick convenience that you’d get from using real-life sticky notes.
-Jot a brief message, color code it, and done.
+ColorNote is a lot like Google Keep: simplicity is the name of the game and its main focus is offering the same kind of quick convenience you’d get from real-life sticky notes.
+Jot down a brief message, color code it, and you’re done.

 What I like best about ColorNote is its widgeting options.
-You can have a widget with direct note-editing access or you can have shortcut widgets that open up certain notes.
+You can have a widget with direct note-editing access, or you can have shortcut widgets that open up specific notes.
 Two note types are supported: lined notes and checklists.

 Who should use this app?
 This app only serves one purpose.
 If you need quick notes that are temporary, it’s perfect.
-If you need to build up an archive of texts for long-term storage, skip this.
-It’s too simple for that.
+If you need to build up an archive of notes for long-term storage, skip it.
+ColorNote is too simple for that.

 Omni Notes reminds me of Evernote’s mobile app from several years ago: simple but not minimal, clean and delightful to use, complete with all the fundamental features you’d expect from a note-taking app but not much more.
 In a word, Omni Notes is solid.

-Some notable features that might interest you: the ability to merge notes, batch editing of notes, quick access widgets, color coding, sketch-note mode for drawing, and Google Now integration that lets you write notes just by saying “write a note [text]”.
+Some of its more notable features: the ability to merge notes, batch editing of notes, quick access widgets, color coding, sketch-note mode for drawing, and Google Assistant integration that lets you write notes just by saying “write a note [text].”

 Who should use this app?
 It’s a lightweight app designed to be quick and fast without sacrificing too much organizational ability.
-Its main draw, for many of its users at least, is the fact that it’s open source.
-Not many high-quality note-taking apps can say the same.
+Its also one of the few notes apps for Android that’s open-source, which could be a big draw for some users.

-True to its name, Simplenote is one of the most lightweight note-taking apps you’ll ever come across.
-I can only think of one that’s even more lightweight — it’s covered down below — so if you’re tired of overly bloated apps with too many features you’ll never use, try Simplenote.
+True to its name, Simplenote is one of the most lightweight notes apps for Android.
+If you’re tired of overly bloated apps with features you’ll never use, try Simplenote.

 This means that Simplenote has no intention of being a powerhouse, all-notes-in-one app.
-If you plan to have hundreds or thousands of notes, look elsewhere.
-Simplenote doesn’t offer much in terms of organization.
-Quick and easy is the name of the game.
+It has some organizational features, like note tags, but if you plan on keeping thousands of notes, look elsewhere.
+Quick and easy is the name of the game here.

 Backups, synchronization, and sharing are all available if you create a free Simplenote account.

 Who should use this app?
 Simplenote is all about speed and efficiency.
 It’s especially good for older phones that just don’t have the hardware to keep up with modern feature-heavy apps.
-Use it if you just want your note-taking app to get out of the way.
+Use it if you just want your notes app to stay out of your way.

-Squid is a vector-based note-taking app that eschews typing for handwriting.
+Squid is a vector-based notes app for Android that eschews typing for handwriting.
 Using an active pen, stylus, or even your finger, you can write out your notes instead of cramping your thumbs on a keyboard.
-(Typed notes are possible if you need them.)
+(But typed notes are possible if you need them.)

 Squid can import PDFs, allowing you to mark them as you wish and then save them again.
-You can also cast your notes onto a TV or projector using a wireless protocol like Miracast or Chromecast.
+You can also cast your notes to a TV or projector using a Chromecast or another device that supports wireless streaming with Miracast.

 Who should use this app?
-If you hate typing and prefer to take notes by hand, this is the perfect app for you.
+If you hate typing and prefer to write your notes by hand, this is the perfect app for you.
 Infinite paper size, vector-based strokes, and lots of flexibility.
 An active pen or stylus with a tablet is highly recommended.

-For me, that means using ColorNote for quick tasks (though I may switch to Omni Notes or Simplenote) and OneNote for longer-term items like recipes and project ideas.
-Your mileage may — and should — vary.
-And don’t forget to heed these tips for being a more efficient note-taker.
+For me, that means using ColorNote for quick jots and Dropbox Paper for longer-term storage for recipes, project ideas, and general notes.
+Your needs may differ.
+Regardless, be sure to heed these tips for being a more efficient note-taker.